suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2019-01-15-meet-the-author-tessa-hadley.md

 ![Tessa Hadley](/images/featured/featured-tessa-hadley.jpg)

 Tessa Hadley is a British author of novels, short stories and non-fiction.
-Her novels have twice been longlisted for the Orange Prize.
+She won a Windham Campbell Award in 2016, the Hawthornden Prize in 2016, the Edge Hill Prize in 2018, and has been twice longlisted for the Orange Prize.
 Her latest book, [<cite>Late in the Day</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2506746), is published in February.

 ## 1. Who were your literary influences and heroes as you were growing up?